 Policy and regulatory work

 So you did a law degree because you eventually wanted to end up writing the law of the land yourself?
 Then you could consider a policy job in the public or semi-public sector.
-While the number of jobs available in the public sector has been squeezed by government cuts many recruitment freezes have been lifted and there are opportunities out there for the eagle-eyed.
-The onus is on you to dig a little deeper: there are still plenty of young people who land themselves a job in the public sector policy realm, but it's often via the back door.
+After a period when the number of jobs available in the public sector was squeezed by government cuts, central government has been on something of a hiring spree of late because of Brexit.
+There have been new external hires across all departments, including in unlikely places like the Department for Digital, Culture, Media and Sport.
+So there are definitely opportunities out there – especially if you're interested in all things Brexit.

-For ideas, try typing ‘policy’ into the Guardian Jobs website search engine every so often.
-The Law Society, Solicitors Regulation Authority, Bar Council and Bar Standards Board websites are all worth looking at for vacancies..
-The Financial Conduct Authority also runs a graduate training scheme.
+For ideas, try typing ‘policy’ into the Guardian Jobs website search engine every so often and scour the Civil Service Jobs website.
+The Financial Conduct Authority also runs several graduate programmes.